Value series, part 2: How to use data to capture value in pharma

-The insight channels that were created during the Value Creation and the 18-24 month pre-commercial phases become indispensable during the launch as the product comes face to face with the real world.
+The insight channels that were created during the value creation and the 18 to 24 months before approval become indispensable during the launch as the product comes face to face with the real world.

 Lessons for marketing

-The implications for marketing are simple: use data as a tool to listen, learn and understand, leading to activities and messages that build trust among providers, payors and patients.
+The implications for marketing are simple: Use data as a tool to listen, learn and understand, leading to activities and messages that build trust among providers, payers and patients.

-Getting these fundamentals right offer the best chance for success.
+Getting these fundamentals right offers the best chance for success.

 Loss of exclusivity and how data can support mature products will be the focus in my next article.

 Value series, part 1: Value creation powered by data